This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The bus ride from Busan to Gyeongju takes less than an hour, thanks to it being an express route.
 It does seem much longer, however, if there is a screaming child making noises you’ve never heard a human make.
 If there is a bus every 15 minutes, and they aren’t crowded, please consider waiting for the next one if your child is having a meltdown.

-If you don’t feel like figuring out the details of taking a day trip to Gyeongju from Busan or Seoul, there are also day tours available, which you can see below.
+If you don’t feel like figuring out the details of taking a day trip to Gyeongju from Busan or Seoul, there are also day tours available.

 From Gyeongju bus station, I set off towards my two main destinations for the day: Seokguram Grotto & Bulguksa Temple, one of the two UNESCO World Heritage Sites in Gyeongju.
 To get to these other areas, cross the main road by the bus station.
 You will find bus stops for local buses here.
 There are a few possible options for buses, the 10 & the 11.
 The 11 was arriving next, so I took that.
 The cost was 1300 yen.
 When I tried to pay, I had something occur that happened several times while I was in South Korea.
 I was trying to get the correct change, but instead I was just waved away from paying.
 Either the bus drivers don’t want to deal with change, or nobody in South Korea cares about collecting bus fares.